 It’s a massively compute-intensive, data-intensive and storage-intensive requirement.
 In order to cost-effectively perform such simulations at scale, banks will realistically have to adopt a hybrid computing model that combines on-premise and cloud/visualized systems.
 Some banks have already begun utilizing such hybrid systems to do things like calculate XVAs and implement BCBS risk data aggregation.
 They run most compute cycles on-premise, and spin up additional processing in the cloud as needed during periods of market volatility.
 In essence, these banks are trading IT power to free up more capital.

 In fact, a number of Solace customers are using real-time messaging to integrate transaction processing platforms, which have historically run on-premise, with centralized FRTB services in the cloud.
-They typically deploy appliances in the hub closest to the liquidity sources, and Virtual Message Routers in the virtualized environment next to the modeling engines.
+They typically deploy appliances in the hub closest to the liquidity sources, and Virtual Message Routers (2018 Editor’s Note: the Solace Virtual Message Router is now referred to as Solace PubSub+) in the virtualized environment next to the modeling engines.
 Such a system meets all of their needs for guaranteed messaging (trade confirmations), slow consumer handling (as part of ingestion into the big data lake) and fanout (to multiple IMs) so architects and developers can focus on meeting business requirements related to business logic and data modeling.

 FRTB’s risk management requirements are just one of the kinds of regulatory and commercial changes that will force financial firms to get better at capturing, distributing and processing massive amounts of information across interconnected datacenter and cloud environments.
 Seems clear to me that companies who want to keep up with such changes need to consider messaging mission-critical technology, and make sure they put in place the most flexible, scalable data movement platform they can find.
 Next blog post – will we see a need for realtime ES?